mze-runner/amn/README.md

  * @param {string} exp - [optional] explanation of error nature **/

+throw amn.error({
+    status: 401,
+    code: 'UNAUTHORIZED',
-throw amn.error({ status : 401, code : 'UNAUTHORIZED', message : 'user is not authorized', exp : 'extra message to explain more if needed' );
+    message: 'user is not authorized',
+    exp: 'extra message to explain more if needed', });
 ```

 ### Error middleware